-Introduces students to the professional practice of speech-language pathology/audiology, as well as the diverse populations and challenges found in urban Catholic schools (i.e., English language learners/bilingual students and/or students that are materially poor).
+Introduces students to the professional practice of speech-language pathology/audiology, as well as the diverse populations and challenges found in the schools.
 Placement targets specific skill development in the professional domain (e.g., observation, data collection, equipment operation/maintenance, report writing, case development and presentation, case management) as well as individual and group clinical service delivery.
 Graduate clinicians participate in the development and implementation of assessment, treatment, counseling, and evaluation protocols with the clinical supervisor.

-SP633 Graduate Clinical Skills Practicum (1-4.00 cr.)

-Introduces students to the professional practice of speech-language pathology and audiology.
-Placement targets specific skill development in the professional domain.
-Areas covered include observation, data collection, equipment operation/maintenance, report writing, case development, and case management.
-Graduate clinicians participate in the development and implementation of assessment, treatment, counseling, and evaluation protocols with the clinical supervisor.
 May be repeated for credit.
 (Pass/Fail)

-SP634 Clinical Speech-Language Pathology Internship (1-4.00 cr.)
+SP633 Clinical Speech-Language Pathology Internship I: Clinic Based (1-4.00 cr.)

-Provides students with an opportunity to gain experience with specific communication disorders, and diverse client populations.
-Emphasis is placed on the development of effective evaluation and treatment programs, based on the application of academic coursework to clinical service delivery.
-Admission by application to the Graduate Clinical Placement Committee.
-May be repeated twice for credit.
+Students are introduced to the professional practice of speech-language pathology targeting the specific skills needed in the professional domain.
+Students learn about data collection, report writing, case development, case management, and equipment operation/maintenance.
+Graduate clinicians participate in the development and implementation of assessment, treatment, and counseling with the clinical supervisor.
+May be repeated for credit.
 (Pass/Fail)

+SP634 Clinical Speech-Language Pathology

+Internship II: Clinic Based (1-4.00 cr.)
+Prerequisite: SP633.
+An expansion of the skills achieved in SP633.
+Students continue to gain experience across varying communication disorders with diverse client populations.
+Emphasis is placed on increased independence and competence in the development and implementation of assessment, treatment, and counseling.
+Additional emphasis is placed on the application of academic coursework to clinical service delivery.
+May be repeated for credit.
+(Pass/Fail)

-SP635 Clinical Speech-Language Pathology Externship (3.00 cr.)
+SP635 Clinical Speech-Language

+Pathology Externship (3.00 cr.)

 Prerequisite: SP633, SP634.
-Provides students with speechlanguage pathology experiences in selected clinical settings such as rehabilitation centers and hospitals.
+Provides students with speech-language pathology experiences in selected clinical settings such as rehabilitation centers and hospitals.
 Students are assigned to the facility two to three days per week.
 Admission by application to the Graduate Clinical Placement Committee.

-SP636 Advanced Clinical Practicum: Specialty Clinical Programs
+SP636 Advanced Clinical Practicum:

 Specialty Clinical Programs (4.00 cr.)
 Prerequisite: SP633, SP634.
 Advanced clinical placements providing experience with challenging client populations in four full-day per week hospital and clinical settings.
 Admission by application to the Graduate Clinical Placement Committee.
 May be repeated for credit.